CatusKing/Global-Bot/README.md

 - reason - Reason for removing the ban from the selected member.
 - hide - Option to hide who sent the command.

-### /verify

-Send a request to verify a staff position.

-position - The position you applied for.

 ### /suspicious_user

 Logs a user as a suspicious server member.

 - target - The target user you would like to log as suspicious.
 This can be just a user id.
 - reason - The reason for logging the user as suspicious.

-### /blacklist

-Logs a user as blacklisted from staff.

-- target - The target user you would like to log as blacklisted.
-This Can be just a user id.
-- position - The highest position the target user held.
-- reason - The reason for logging the user as blacklisted.

 ## Community